KK (singer)

 Krishnakumar Kunnath (23 August 1968 – 31 May 2022), popularly known as KK, was an Indian playback singer.
+KK is regarded as one of the greatest and most prolific playback singers in India.
+Noted for his versatility in a variety of music genres, he recorded songs primarily in Hindi, Tamil, Telugu and Kannada language.
+KK was a recipient of several accolades including two Screen Awards, along with six Filmfare Awards nominations.
-He recorded songs in Hindi, Tamil, Telugu, Kannada, Malayalam, Marathi, Odia, Bengali, Assamese and Gujarati.
-KK began his career by singing advertising jingles and made his film debut in 1996 on an A. R. Rahman soundtrack.

-He released his debut album, Pal in 1999.
+KK began his career by singing advertising jingles and made his film debut in 1996 with a song in Maachis.
+KK released his debut album, Pal in 1999.
 The songs "Pal" and "Yaaron" from the album became popular, and are used in school graduations.
+The album turned out to be his career breakthrough.
+The song "Tadap Tadap Ke" from the 1999 film Hum Dil De Chuke Sanam, earned him his first Filmfare Award for Best Male Playback Singer nomination.

-His popular songs included "Tadap Tadap Ke Is Dil Se" from Hum Dil De Chuke Sanam (1999), the Tamil song "Apadi Podu", "Dola Re Dola" from Devdas (2002), "Kya Mujhe Pyaar Hai" from Woh Lamhe...
-(2006), "Aankhon Mein Teri" from Om Shanti Om (2007), "Khuda Jane" from Bachna Ae Haseeno (2008), "Piya Aaye Na" from Aashiqui 2 (2013), "Mat Aazma Re" from Murder 3 (2013), "India Wale" from Happy New Year (2014), and "Tu Jo Mila" from Bajrangi Bhaijaan (2015).
+KK went onto establish himself as one of the leading singers of the 2000s with successful songs in various languages.
+His most popular songs include — "Koi Kahe Kehta Rahe" from Dil Chahta Hai (2001), "O Humdum Suniyo Re" from Saathiya (2002), "Dola Re Dola" from Devdas (2002), "Uyirin Uyirae" from Kaaka Kaaka (2003), "Apadi Podu" from Ghilli (2004), "Dus Bahane" from Dus (2005), "Kya Mujhe Pyaar Hai" from Woh Lamhe...
+(2006), "Tu Hi Meri Shab Hai" from Gangster: A Love Story (2006), "Aankhon Mein Teri" from Om Shanti Om (2007), "Khuda Jane" from Bachna Ae Haseeno (2008), "Zara Sa" from Jannat (2008), "Sajde" from Khatta Meetha (2010), "Piya Aaye Na" from Aashiqui 2 (2013), "Mat Aazma Re" from Murder 3 (2013), "India Wale" from Happy New Year (2014), and "Tu Jo Mila" from Bajrangi Bhaijaan (2015).

-He received the 2009 Best Playback Singer – Male Screen Award for "Khuda Jaane", from the film Bachna Ae Haseeno.
-KK received six Filmfare Awards nominations.
+KK was popularly known as "The Mesmerizer", for his romantic songs.
+KK received the Screen Awards for Best Singer – Male (non-film music) for his song "Pal" and Best Playback Singer – Male for "Khuda Jaane", from the film Bachna Ae Haseeno.

-Early life
+Early life and work

-Born in Delhi on 23 August 1968 to Malayali parents, Krishnakumar Kunnath grew up in New Delhi.
+Born in Delhi on 23 August 1968 to Malayali parents, his mother, Kanakavalli of the Kunnath house and father, C. S. Menon.
+Krishnakumar grew up in New Delhi.
+He got his family name, Kunnath, through matrilineal succession.
 He sang 3,500 jingles before breaking into Bollywood.

-KK attended Delhi's Mount St Mary's School, and Kirori Mal College, Delhi University.
+Kunnath attended Delhi's Mount St Mary's School, and Kirori Mal College, Delhi University.
 He appeared in the song "Josh of India", released to support the Indian national team during the 1999 Cricket World Cup.

-KK married Jyothy in 1991.
-His son, Nakul Krishna Kunnath, sang "Masti" (from his album, Humsafar) with him.
-KK also had a daughter.